hannebel/videoEditor/README.md

 # videoEditor
-# Melanie Hannebelle - 2023/05/15
+Melanie Hannebelle - 2023/05/15
-# For converting a video into avi or mp4, controlling scaling factor, crop factor, fps, speed, compression
+For converting a video into avi or mp4, controlling scaling factor, crop factor, fps, speed, compression.
-# a generated txt file with metadata keeps track of the conversion parameters.
+A txt file with metadata keeps track of the conversion parameters.

+***
 Make sure to run these commands in the terminal (Ubuntu, macOS) or Anaconda Prompt (Windows) as an administrator or user with the necessary privileges.

-To run this code using Anaconda on Ubuntu, macOS, and Windows, you can follow these steps:

 ***
 Ubuntu and macOS